Mil Mi-8: Georgia

 The Georgian air force started operating Mi-8 and Mi-17 helicopters from 1991 onwards.
 During the War in Abkhazia (1992–1993) Mi-8 helicopters were used by both sides.
 Several were shot down, the first being a Georgian civilian Mi-8T which was destroyed in Sukhumi by an RPG-7.
 On 14 December 1992, a Russian Air Force Mi-8T was shot down by a SA-14 missile near Lata.

 On another occasions Abkhaz Mi-8MTVs were shot down by Georgian forces, by SA-14 in one case and by RPG-18 in a second case, both during 1993.
 In the final case, Georgian Mi-8MTV carrying civilian refugees was shot down, killing 25 people.
 Georgian Air Force and Police currently operate about 20 Mi-8T/MTVs.

+India

+The Indian Air Force inducted the Mi-8 in the 1970s as part of a growing rotary-wing fleet that evolved without centralised long-term planning.
+Acquired in the wake of geopolitical deals and stop-gap needs, the Mi-8 formed the backbone of medium-lift capability before being succeeded by the Mi-17.

 Iraq

 Mi-8s were employed by the former Iraqi Army Aviation and Iraqi Air Force under Saddam Hussein.
 In the Iran–Iraq War of the 1980s, there were air-to-air combat between Iraqi and Iranian Army Aviation helicopters, including between Iranian Bell AH-1J Cobras and Iraqi Mi-8s.